CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/Static-Routing-Commands.md

 ## nv show vrf \<vrf-id\> router static \<route-id\> distance \<distance-id\> via \<via-id\>

-Shows information about the next hop administrative distance in the specified static route for the specified VRF.
+Shows information about the administrative distance for the static route and next hop for the specified VRF.

 ### Command Syntax